 Wellness Center

-The Kennedy-King College Wellness Center provides mental health and other social services to support your personal well-being and academic success
+The Kennedy-King College Wellness Center provides mental health and other social services to support the personal well-being and academic success of all students.
+As well as provide support to faculty and staff members to aid in upholding the values of Kennedy King College as a whole.

 To meet with a Wellness Center Staff on Zoom during our business hours, please use this link https://cccedu.zoom.us/j/7736025280